-Rania Dalloul is Palestinian-Lebanese, born and raised in Kuwait.
-After receiving her BA in Political Science and Philosophy from Concordia University in Montreal, QC, her research and writing has maintained a focus on marginalized communities and transitory experiences.
-Alongside her body of work spanning fieldwork and research with Palestinian Refugees, she assisted in the establishment of Creative Space Beirut, a non-profit, free educational program for aspiring designers.
-With an emerging career in research, she joined the graduate urban program, Theories of Urban Practice, at the New School Parsons, and produced a graphic novel in collaboration with her sister, Nada Dalloul.
+Rania Dalloul is a Project Associate at the Urban Homesteading Assistance Board (UHAB) in New York City.
+Palestinian-Lebanese and raised in Kuwait, she received her BA in Political Science and Philosophy from Concordia University in Montreal.
+Since 2009 Rania has been researching with various UN agencies, and conducting fieldwork and research with Palestinian Refugees in Lebanon.
+At Parsons' School of Design Strategies at The New School, she joined the MA Theories of Urban Practice program and produced a graphic novel in collaboration with her sister, Nada Dalloul tracing the oral histories of a postcolonial company town in Kuwait.
 Alongside writing accessible literature, and producing non-fiction graphic novels, she is devoted to urban initiatives of inclusion, education, and literary activism.